-The Golden Oldies of Ritchie Valens Proved That Rock and Roll Also Has A Latin Beat
+Ritchie Valens Proved Rock 'N Roll Could Have A Latin Beat

-Photo of Ritchie Valens UNSPECIFIED - CIRCA 1970: Photo of Ritchie Valens Photo by Michael Ochs Archives/Getty Images
+Left: Ritchie Valens' grave.
+Right: Photo of Ritchie Valens.
+Sources: Wikimedia Commons; Photo by Michael Ochs Archives/Getty Images

-Richard Steven Valenzuela (May 13, 1941 – February 3, 1959) was best known by his professional name, Ritchie Valens.
-He was a young, up and coming, American vocalist, songwriter, and accomplished guitarist.
-Valens was a rock and roll pioneer of the Chicano rock and roll movement.
-Valens' recording career lasted only eight short months.
-Unfortunately, his career and his, very young, life ended unexpectedly when he died in a plane crash.
+Richard Steven Valenzuela (May 13, 1941 – February 3, 1959) was better known by his professional name, Ritchie Valens.
+His recording career lasted only eight short months.

-Valens was born Richard Steven Valenzuela in Pacoima, a neighborhood in the San Fernando Valley, Los Angeles.
+Valens was born in a neighborhood in the San Fernando Valley, Los Angeles.
 Although he was born in the United States, he was of Mexican descent and was brought up listening to traditional Mexican, mariachi and flamenco guitar music, R&B and jump blues.

 Bob Keane, a small, Hollywood record label executive, was turned on to Valens in 1958 by one of Valens’ fellow students.
 At the time Valens had made a name for himself with his high school community and was likened to “Little Richard” of San Fernando.
 This comparison gained Valens much attention.
 He was eventually invited to audition for the big time!

 Valens Got On That Plane

 Valens was soon signed to the Del-Fi record label on May 27, 1958.
 This is the time that the young musician officially took the professional name of "Ritchie Valens."
 At the time, there were a lot of musicians named Richard.
 Keane recommended taking the name to distinguish himself from other current musicians.